 Your major donors will need personalized contact if you’re seeking major year-end gifts.

-Keep postage costs in mind when building your mailing schedule; you’ll want to promote quality over quantity and send your mailings at key points in the fundraising (such as the beginning and end).
+Keep postage costs in mind when building your mailing schedule; you’ll want to promote quality over quantity and send your mailings at key points in the year-end fundraising season (such as at the beginning and end).

-Additionally, consider colored envelopes and personalized subject lines (i.e. avoid “To Whom it May Concern at all costs) to give your letters a thoughtful, personalized feel.
+Additionally, consider colored envelopes and personalized subject lines (i.e., avoid “To Whom it May Concern”) to give your letters a thoughtful, personalized feel.